-I get countless emails asking if I give a magic workshop, magic lessons or teach magic.
-Although I don’t usually give one on one magic lessons, I have done in the past for a few of my regular clients and they have been fun.
+I get countless emails asking if I give a magic workshop, magic lesson or teach magic.
+Although I don’t usually give one on one magic lessons, I have done it a few the past for a few of my regular clients and they have been fun.
 I always think if anyone is a serious student of magic, it’s best to learn on your own first.
 I learnt from books (which is still probably the best way), but there are countless online places these days.
 It’s never been easier to learn magic.
+You can also buy magic off the internet, there are lots of easy magic tricks for sale.

 However, I do present magic workshops.
 It’s something that works brilliantly for corporate team building days.
 This is usually best when everyone is split in to smaller groups.